jon-harper/OmniBox/Panels/Rear Panel/readme.md

-How do I know which rear panel to use?
-Answer a few questions.
+# How do I know which rear panel to use?

 ## Do you need panel mounted connectors?